maikdevries/Lunar/README.md

 - `announcementMessage` [Default is *empty*] - Message that will be attached to the embed.

 In the future, updating of the stream preview thumbnail to the latest snapshot will be added.

+### YouTube Video Announcements
+If this feature is enabled, an announcement is send out every time the YouTube channel being 'watched' uploads a new video.
+The announcement will consist of a message, if specified, and a modern embed which contains the title, part of the description and thumbnail of the video, together with a link to YouTube.

+Please set the following settings to make use of this:
+- `enabled` [Default is *false*] - Enables/disables this feature.
+- `APIkey` [Default is *empty*] - YouTube API key that is required to contact the YouTube services.
+Follow [these steps](https://developers.google.com/youtube/v3/getting-started) to get your YouTube API key, make sure to also enable the YouTube API!
+Your key will **not** work without explicitly enabling the YouTube API.
+- `channel` [Default is *empty*] - The YouTube channel ID you want to send out notifications for.
+- `announcementChannelID` [Default is *empty*] - The Discord channel to send the video release announcements in.

+Optional settings you can change:
+- `announcementMessage` [Default is *empty*] - Message that will be sent along with the embed.